University of Louisville: Academics

 The University of Louisville offers bachelor's degrees in 70 fields of study, master's degrees in 78, and doctorate degrees in 22.
 According to the National Science Foundation, Louisville spent $176 million on research and development in 2018, ranking it 125th in the nation.

-Through its School of Medicine and University Hospital Louisville is known for its innovations in the field of medicine, including world's first self-contained artificial heart transplant (2001), world's first successful hand transplant (1999), development of autotransfusion (1935), and first emergency department (1911).
+Through its School of Medicine and University Hospital, Louisville is known for its innovations in the field of medicine, including the world's first self-contained artificial heart transplant (2001), world's first successful hand transplant (1999), development of autotransfusion (1935), and first emergency department (1911).

 Rankings

 U.S. News & World Reports 2025 edition ranked University of Louisville's undergraduate program tied for 158th among all national universities and tied for 84th among public ones.
-Forbes Magazine ranks the University 309rd among 500 universities, colleges, and service academies and 145th for public colleges.
+Forbes Magazine ranks the university 309th among 500 universities, colleges, and service academies.

 Admissions

 Admission to Louisville is considered "selective" by U.S. News & World Report.
-A total of 9,430 applications were received for the freshmen class entering Fall 2015; 6,758 applicants were accepted (71.7%), and 2,797 enrolled.
+A total of 9,430 applications were received for the freshman class entering in fall 2015; 6,758 applicants were accepted (71.7%), and 2,797 enrolled.
 Men constituted 50.9% of the incoming class; women 49.1%.

 Among freshman students who enrolled in Fall 2015, SAT scores for the middle 50% ranged from 490 to 620 for critical reading, and from 510 to 620 for math.
 ACT composite scores for the middle 50% ranged from 22 to 29.
 The average high school GPA for incoming freshmen was 3.60.